RooftopAcademy/roofstore/README.md

 ### 1️⃣ Description

-### Rooftore was born from the idea of the frontend's group, in the Bootcamp Alpha of Rooftop Academy.
-This project is inspired in the ecommerce #1 in latam , Mercado Libre.
-We decided to clone this one.
+Rooftore was born from the idea of the frontend's group, in the Bootcamp Alpha of Rooftop Academy.
+We got our inspiration from Mercado Libre, the #1 ecommerce in Latin America.

-#### This project has been created to educational purposes.
-We will put into practice our skill acquired with this project, and to be shown as part of our portfolio.
+This project has been created with educational purposes, where we put into practice our skills acquired trough our learning journey, and to be shown as part of our portfolio.

 ### 2️⃣ Links of the project.
 * [Deploy](https://github.com/RooftopAcademy/roofstore)